Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - jQuery: jQuery came with Bootstrap to make the navbar responsive.
 It was also used in script.js to develop parts of the functions used on the page.

-- Git Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 - GitHub: GitHub is used to store the projects code after being pushed from Git.